 Each of the two identical and enormous mezzanine ocean suites expresses the villa’s luxury tented safari theme to perfection.
 A queen-sized bed is cocooned under a floating canvas tent, suspended from the apex of the alang-alang roof.
 The rooms are furnished with wardrobe ‘tents’ in the dressing area, a folding writing desk, a daybed, and steamer trunks.
 Coconut wood walls and floors continue the rustic–luxe look, and large Pucci print cushions add a dash of blue to the otherwise neutral palette of browns and creams.
 A soaring triangular wall of glass in the front opens onto a large private ironwood balcony, furnished with a round table, chairs and a pair of sun loungers looking out towards stunning sea views.
 To the rear of the bedroom, smartly concealed behind screens of canvas, is a large open-plan bathroom with double basins and a glazed terrazzo enclosure with a rain shower.

-On the ground level, the master suite continues the ‘luxury under canvas’ theme, with a four-poster queen bed bedecked with canvas and leather trim, a steamer trunk acting as a media cabinet for the flat-screen 40-inch TV, a canvas seating area that conceals a spare bed, and canvas-backed directors chairs set before sliding doors delightfully opening onto the pool deck.
+On the ground level, the master suite continues the ‘luxury under canvas’ theme, with a four-poster queen bed bedecked with canvas and leather trim, a steamer trunk, a canvas seating area that conceals a spare bed, and canvas-backed directors chairs set before sliding doors delightfully opening onto the pool deck.
 Beyond the bedroom is a dressing area lined with leather, complete with trimmed rattan storage and shelving designed to accommodate the most profligate packer.
 This leads to the bathroom, which has double basins, a patio with an open-air shower and, taking pride of place before sliding doors leading to the beachside deck, a sculptured terrazzo bathtub.

 Next door, with lovely tropical views, is the garden suite.
 The contemporary four-poster bed laden with colourful cushions faces a small garden courtyard and a balcony with a table and chairs.
 An interesting feature is the traditional leather travelling desk which doubles as a dressing table.
 The large ensuite bathroom has a wardrobe of rattan and leather, double basins and, set in a sun-filled patio, an open-air shower.